akhmadmamirov/supportTicketServer/README.md

 - Utilize Mongoose for efficient MongoDB database interaction.
   - Seamlessly manage data models, validation, and queries.

+Welcome to the **Apple Support Portal** server side repository.
+This repository contains the backend server for the Apple Support Portal project, developed using Node.js, MongoDB, and Mongoose.

+## Overview of the Server Side

+The Apple Support Portal server side provides functionalities related to user management, support tickets, and notes.

 ## Getting Started

 1. Clone this repository.